Federal Signal Modulator: Similar devices

 The Modulator has a similar setup to the Whelen WPS 2700, 2800, 2900, and OmniAlert omnidirectional speaker arrays.
 The Whelen arrays have single driver cells, while Modulators have multi-driver cells.
 The American Signal I-Force siren, which uses stacked, elliptical speaker cells that provide omnidirectional sound output, is also similar to the Modulator.

 Notable locations

+Indonesia

+The Modulators (Modulator 6024s) in Indonesia are used as a tsunami warning system following the 2004 Indian Ocean earthquake.

+Malaysia

+The Modulators (Modulator 3012s) in Malaysia are located in Gong Kedak Air Force Base in Gong Kedak near Kelantan-Terengganu border.
+It is visible from the Google Street View via Jalan Seberang Jertih near the entrance of the air force base.